SupportLog in

 Will the sender know I blocked them?

 No. Most email providers silently block messages without notifying the sender.
 Emails are either deleted or sent to your spam or junk folder automatically.
 This ensures you stay in control without creating unnecessary confrontation or alerting the sender.
-In practice, they’ll continue sending messages as usual, but you’ll never see them, keeping your inbox distraction-free.
+In practice, they'll continue sending messages as usual; you just won't see them."

 Can I block emails by domain instead of individual address?